estate planning documents estate planning documents

 3. Power of Attorney: It designates someone to handle financial and legal affairs if one becomes incapable of doing so.

-4. Healthcare Directives: They specify the medical treatments one prefers if they become unable to make decisions.
+4. Healthcare Directives: They specify the medical treatments one prefers if one becomes unable to make decisions.

 Importance of Having Estate Planning Documents